ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

         - build/
       when: always

 So all relevant stages are there, with an extra step of joining the linting reports.
-Next you need to verify that those stages include the default templating.
+Then you need to verify that the includes the default templating.
 For the ska-tango-examples:

 .. code-block:: yaml